-The most important thing is to find out what is motivating him or her to bark and remove it.
+The most important thing is to find out what motivates him or her to bark and remove it.
 You don't want to give your dog the opportunity to keep barking.
 For example, if he or she barks at people or animals passing by the house, then it's best to close the curtains or put him or her in another room.
-If he or she barks at passerby when he's in the backyard, then bring him or her in the house.
+If he or she barks at passersby when he's in the backyard, then bring him or her into the house.
 The important lesson here is to remove anything that inspires your dog to unnecessarily bark.

-The Most Common Mistakes That Owners Make
+The Most Common Mistakes

 Excessive barking can be very annoying.
 A lot of times, owners try to silence the barking by acting violently towards their dogs.
 That is not the way to train your dog.
-Hitting your dog is negative reinforcement that can only lead to more destructive behavior, and can reduce the bond and love between you and your canine companion.
+Hitting your dog is negative reinforcement that can only lead to more destructive behaviour and can reduce the bond and love between you and your canine companion.

 Another common mistake that owners make is squirting their dog in the face with a water bottle.
 Some dogs may see this as an invitation to play and have fun.
 This means that they will only bark more just to get a "playful" reaction out of you to squirt them.
-With this in mind, your actions may be the main motivation for their uncontrollable barking behavior.
+With this in mind, your actions may be the main motivation for their uncontrollable barking behaviour.

 Luckily, with these tips and strategies, you will be able to prevent yourself from making the same mistakes that other owners have made before.
 In fact, you will be able to implement the right techniques to train your dog to stop barking when he or she is alone.
-Your dog will be happier by receiving positive reinforcement, your neighbors will be happy that they won't hear your dog yapping all day, and you'll feel at peace knowing your canine pal is being well behaved while out of your sight.
+Your dog will be happier by receiving positive reinforcement, your neighbours will be happy that they won't hear your dog yapping all day, and you'll feel at peace knowing your canine pal is being well-behaved while out of your sight.